-Our Windows lab contains 17 Intel Core i7 and Xeon systems running Windows 7 (including three collaborative software development setups) and three XBox 360 gaming consoles.
+Our Windows lab contains 17 3.4GHz Intel Core i7 systems running Windows 7 (including three collaborative software development setups) and three XBox 360 gaming consoles.
 A full suite of software development software, plus specialized software to support various CSS courses, is available.

-Our Linux lab has 16 3.4GHz Intel Core i7 desktop machines running Ubuntu 12.10 and a cluster of 8 dual-1.8GHz AMD Opteron 2210 1U rack-mounted servers running Red Hat Enterprise Linux v5.
+Our Linux lab has 16 3.4GHz Intel Core i7 desktop machines running Ubuntu 12.10.
 As with the Windows lab, a wide range of development tools and more specialized software is installed.
 The Linux lab also has a small refrigerator and microwave.

-The Embedded Systems and Networking Lab contains a variety of Intel workstations running Windows XP, Windows 2000, and Linux.
+The Embedded Systems and Networking Lab contains a variety of Intel workstations running Windows 7, Windows 8.1, and Linux.
 It also contains Hewlett-Packard Logic Analyzers and 68000/ColdFire processor family Emulators, plus a range of networking hardware and isolated in-laboratory networking infrastructure.

 Advanced Projects Lab (UW1-302)

 The Advanced Projects Lab is available to student groups who are actively working on research projects with CSS faculty.
 It provides teams with a rich collaborative environment which consists of conference table, soft seating, mobile whiteboards, and tables with whiteboard surfaces.